In this Thailand travel guide, you’ll find articles, reviews and top tips to help you travel Thailand better than anyone else you know.

 Peak Season: November to January can see accommodation prices jump anywhere from double to triple.
 This is also the nicest time to visit Thailand.
 The weather is not unbearably hot and there is a low chance of rain.
-Great for beach days, motorbike adventures and cool weatrher up in the mountains.
+Great for beach days, motorbike adventures and cool weather up in the mountains.

 Low Season: April to September has a high chance of rain.
-April has the week long Songkran water festival which marks the start of the wet season and the Thai New Year.
+April has the week-long Songkran water festival which marks the start of the wet season and the Thai New Year.
 May to July are uncomfortably hot months across the entire country, Bangkok swelters with daily average temperatures around 40 degrees Celsius.

-The Best Time: Over 4 years of living and travel in Thailand I have found the best time to travel Thailand is during September to early November.
+The Best Time: Over 4 years of living and travel in Thailand I have found the best time to travel Thailand is from September to early November.
 This is also commonly referred to as the shoulder season.
 Accommodation prices are still lower, the temperature starts to cool down and there are not yet loads of tourists at all of the popular destinations.

 Loved this Thailand travel guide?
 Remember to spread the word and share on social.